wp-plugins/etruel-del-post-copies/readme.txt

 = 1.0 =
 * Initial plugin.
 Private.
 Based in others plugins like Deleted duplicated post and so on..
 Just click for delete.

+== Upgrade Notice ==
+1. Live again and much better!!
+See changelog.